 If your conveyancing solicitor suggests you purchase indemnity insurance take the time to ask exactly what it is for.
 Also consider doing some research yourself.

-In a recent case, one HomeOwners Alliance member was advised to take out an expensive indemnity policy.
+In a recent case, one user of the HomeOwners Alliance website was advised to take out an expensive indemnity policy.
 It was to cover a lack of planning permission and building certificates for their porch.
 It came as a surprise as the porch was far from new.

 A bit of internet research revealed that the porch had been built in the 1970s.
 This meant it was completed before there was a legal requirement for building regs.
 Plus, there was evidence planning permission had been granted.